 This research was funded by the Institute for Catastrophic Loss Reduction.

 Choices and Opportunities for Academic & 'Academia Adjacent' Careers

 Allison Brennan (Mitacs & Simon Fraser University) and Leslie Grad (Michael Smith Foundation for Health Research)

 Thursday, October 25th, 2018 9:00-10:30 AM Pacific / 1:00-2:30 PM Atlantic

-This webinar will share stories and advice for early-career researchers to help them better understand career opportunities beyond bench and clinical research.
-Our guest presenters will share with us career paths that have taken them from the rigors of biomedical research to applying their skills to develop innovative research and training programs.
-They will also share how their organizations provide both academic and academic-adjacent (or alt-ac) opportunities for early-career researchers.
+This webinar shared stories and advice for early-career researchers to help them better understand career opportunities beyond bench and clinical research.
+Our guest presenters shared with us career paths that have taken them from the rigors of biomedical research to applying their skills to develop innovative research and training programs.
+They also shared how their organizations provide both academic and academic-adjacent (or alt-ac) opportunities for early-career researchers.

 Pitching and Presenting with Style